Pergaminho Sharrer

 The Pergaminho Sharrer ([pɨɾɣɐˈmiɲu ˈʃaʁɛɾ]; Pergamiño Sharrer [peɾɣaˈmiɲʊ ˈʃarɪɾ]; "Sharrer Parchment") is a mediaeval parchment fragment containing seven songs by King Denis of Portugal, with lyrics in the Galician-Portuguese language and musical notation.

-The fragment was discovered in 1990 by American scholar Harvey L. Sharrer, of University of California, Santa Barbara.
+The fragment was discovered in 1990 by American scholar Harvey L. Sharrer, of the University of California, Santa Barbara.
 Sharrer was analysing documents in the Torre do Tombo archive in Lisbon, when he found the folio in the binding of a 16th-century book.
 Before Sharrer's discovery, the only known Galician-Portuguese mediaeval manuscript with love (non-religious) songs and musical notation was the Vindel Parchment, which contains seven songs by troubadour Martim Codax.
 Several songbooks covering the period exist, but all of them lack musical notation except the Cantigas de Santa Maria, which are religious in tone.